roberts/web3-laravel/README.md

 Executing Contract Functions: A secure way to execute state-changing functions that require a signed transaction and gas.
 This method should handle the signing, nonce management, and broadcasting of the transaction.

-Asynchronous Operations: All state-changing transactions should be handled as queued jobs.
-The package should provide a base job class or a command to handle transaction submission, which prevents the web application from being blocked while waiting for a transaction to be mined.
+Asynchronous Operations: All state-changing transactions are handled as queued jobs.
+Creating a `Transaction` model dispatches an event that enqueues a job (`SubmitTransaction`) to sign and broadcast, preventing the web application from blocking.
+The model is updated with `status` and `tx_hash` automatically.

 Additional Features
 ABI Management: The package could include functionality to retrieve and cache ABIs from the database, block explorers, or local files, making it easy to interact with a contract without manually loading the ABI each time.